A. Padmanabhan

-A. Padmanabhan (born 14 December 1928) is an Indian former civil servant and politician who was a member of the Indian Administrative Service.
-He is also a former Governor of the state of Mizoram and a former chief secretary of the government of Tamil Nadu.
+A. Padmanabhan (born 14 December 1928) is a former Indian civil servant who was a member of the Indian Administrative Service.
+He is also a former Governor of the state of Mizoram, former Member, Union Public Service Commission (UPSC), and a former Chief Secretary of the government of Tamil Nadu.
 Having had a career in the governments of Tamil Nadu and the government of India, he now focuses on providing help to the needy by partnering with organizations like the Foundation For Academic Excellence and Access (FAEA) where he is a member of the governing council.
-He was born in 1929 and did his BA and MA from Pachaiyappa's College in Chennai.
+He was born in 1928 and did his B.A. and M.A. from Pachaiyappa's College in Chennai.

 Career

-Padmanabha worked 31 years in Indian Administrative Service (IAS) between 01-05-1956 and 30-06-1987.
+Padmanabhan worked for 31 years in Indian Administrative Service (IAS) between 01-05-1956 and 30–06–1987.
 He served as: